 Cool Seasonal Jobs

 Instructions: Click the link below to download the file.
-Fill in the form and save as a PDF or print and scan the completed form.
-Send it to us in an email along with a resume outlining relevant experience and 3 references: captains@
+Fill in the form and save it as a PDF or print and scan the completed form.
+Send it to us in an email along with a resume outlining relevant experience and 3 references:

-In concert with the captain the first mate leads the crew throughout the season, setting the example and overseeing the daily activities associated with the maintenance and sailing of the schooner.
+In concert with the captain, the first mate leads the crew throughout the season, setting the example and overseeing the daily activities associated with the maintenance and sailing of the schooner.
 Extensive previous sailing experience is required.
-In addition to a good understanding of traditionally rigged vessels the mate must have excellent small boat handling skills.
-Strong social skills, good communication and an ability to work with people from diverse backgrounds are a must.
+In addition to a good understanding of traditionally rigged vessels, the mate must have excellent small boat handling skills.
+Strong social skills, good communication, and an ability to work with people from diverse backgrounds are a must.
 USCG certifications are preferred but not required.
 Please contact us for a complete job description.